-This taqueria in the CBD’s got everything you’d ever want from an authentic Mexican restaurant – vibrant atmosphere, fun food and ice cold margaritas.
+This taqueria in Tanjong Pagar and the CBD’s got everything you’d ever want from an authentic Mexican restaurant – vibrant atmosphere, fun food and ice cold margaritas.

 Start off by snacking on some chips, guacamole and pico de gallo (you can get all of them as part of the ‘Holy Trinity’, $11), and definitely don’t miss out on the esquites (grilled, off-the-cob street corn with smoked chipotle aioli and cheese).

 For mains, Papi’s has heaps of options – from burritos and quesadillas to eight different types of tacos.
 Brand new to the taco selection is the beef brisket taco, which is a must-try for any meat-lover.
 Can’t decide on which to order?
 Get the Papi’s Platter ($55), which includes eight tacos, plus the Holy Trinity!

-Vegans and vegetarians are well catered for, too.
+Vegans and vegetarians have plenty of options for Mexican food as well.
 In addition to the already-popular vegan taco ($11 for two; $16 for three) made with veggies, Papi’s has launched the Impossible Taco – plant-based meat, guacamole, homemade tomato salsa, lettuce, coriander and guajillo hot sauce in a corn tortilla.
 There’s also a new ‘Cheat on Meat’ Burrito, made with Impossible plant-based meat, flour tortilla, guacamole, capsicum, onion and salsa verde.

 Of course, the experience wouldn’t be complete without some tequila!
 And, seeing as Papi’s Tacos was started by the guys behind world-famous bar Employees Only, you’re definitely in good hands on the cocktail front.
 Feeling brave?
 Try the habanero chilli margarita ($17) – yum!